Nightbloom3/Web_1SemesterEksamen/README.md

 This is an exam assignment based on the real project developed by Kvalifik, which focused on getting musicians to get together in ensembles to make epic master pieces.

-The developers for this project are: Kasper, Victor, Christian, Nicolaj
+The developers for this project are: Victor, Christian, Nicolaj, Kasper

 ## Installation